Apple Didn’t Kill Facebook Measurement. It Was Already Broken.

 In any event, it has never been more clear that incrementality testing and experimentation could finally put to bed a decades-long struggle, for platforms and marketers alike, and become the standard advertising measurement approach that is useful and acceptable for everyone involved.

 Want to learn more?
-Join us Thursday, February 17 at 11 am PT / 2 pm ET for a webinar discussing how DTC advertisers can find the true contribution of their Facebook awareness campaigns.
+Watch this webinar where we discuss how DTC advertisers can find the true contribution of their Facebook awareness campaigns.
 Register Today!